 Faculty members of all ranks, administrators, or academic program or departments in the University may submit proposals to the Center.
 All proposals must involve projects in keeping with the mission and purpose of the Center.
-Applicants, including members of the steering committee, may not submit proposals which would benefit themselves financially (Bylaws, Article 5.1).
+Applicants, including members of the steering committee, may not submit proposals that would benefit themselves financially (Bylaws, Article 5.1).

 Standards for Proposals

-Budget: Proposals must include an itemized budget of judiciously determined expenses.
+Proposals must include an itemized budget of judiciously determined expenses.
 This budget should be set forth on the proposal cover sheet known as the grant proposal form available online or from the Programs Coordinator Patty Ingram, ext.
 2617.
-A more detailed budget, or an annotated budget may be provided as part of the proposal, if necessary.
+A more detailed budget, or an annotated budget, may be provided as part of the proposal, if necessary.

 The criteria for approval, applied more rigorously according to the amount of the request, include the following: